ShilpaSangappa/MSRUAS-PT2017/README.md

 # MSRUAS-PT2017
-Contains practice code, as part of my M.Tech
+Contains practice code and assignments, as part of my M.Tech